 Experian's response and next steps

-Experian's response to the Dutch Data Protection Authority's findings has been notable for several reasons.
-The company acknowledged the violations and announced it would not appeal the €2.7 million fine.
+Experian’s response to the Dutch Data Protection Authority’s findings has been notable for several reasons.
+Following the regulatory action, Experian Nederland ceased operations in the Netherlands, terminating all credit reporting activities in the country.
+The company acknowledged the unlawful nature of its activities and confirmed it would not appeal the €2.7 million fine imposed by the Dutch DPA.
 This decision suggests recognition of the severity of the compliance failures.

 This withdrawal represents a significant business decision.
 Rather than investing in compliance measures to continue operating legally in the Netherlands, Experian chose to exit the market completely.
 This decision might reflect the cost and complexity of implementing proper GDPR compliance measures for its credit reporting operations.